erikyao/erikyao.github.io/_posts/2014-09-07-probability.md

 -> \\( p(x) = \theta\^x (1 - \theta)\^{1-x},\, \text{for x = 0,1} \\)<-

-## 7. PDF: Probablity Density Function
+## 7. PDF: Probability Density Function

 A PDF, is a function associated with a continuous random variable.